 Today, Financial Samurai is an established site.
 But goodness knows how much work and luck it took to get here.
 Without some lucky breaks, Financial Samurai could have easily died.

-The failure to buy in 2012 was partially offset with a property home purchase in 2014 and continued contributions to my tax-advantageous retirement accounts.
-But boy could I have supercharged our net worth if I not only bought more investments back then but also worked five more years through a breathtaking bull market!
+The failure to buy in 2012 was partially offset with a property home purchase in 2014.
+Further, I continued to contribute to my tax-advantageous retirement accounts.
+But boy could I have supercharged our net worth if I not only bought more investments back then.
+If I also worked five more years through a bull market that would have boosted our net worth greatly as well.

 I’m more focused on wealth maximization through equity investing, entrepreneurship, career strategies, and real estate.
 Over the past couple of years, I’ve discovered new joy talking about family finances and estate planning.